-You forgot why you walked into a room.
+- You forget why you walked into a room.

 This kind of forgetfulness can be embarrassing.

-It can also be dangerous when you’re doing everyday tasks like driving, cooking, or trying to cross a busy street.
+It can also be dangerous when you’re doing everyday tasks like driving or cooking.

 The Three Stages of Memory

-To understand what short-term memory is, we need to see where it fits into the picture of how memory works.
+To understand short-term memory, we need to see how it fits into the whole memory process.

 Psychologists believe that we have one memory system with three separate stages — sensory, short-term, and long-term.